 Working closely with creative, advertising, sales and executive leadership, market research analysts are responsible for managing detailed information on an organization’s industry, competitors, consumers and products.
 They use data analytics to answer questions about consumer behavior and product preferences as well as recommend solutions to increase sales and customer satisfaction.

 Having the right educational background can provide the skill set needed for you to work with data and influence a company’s strategic decisions.
 An online Master of Science in Business Analytics can help you develop the necessary knowledge to excel in a market research role while giving you the flexibility to learn on your own schedule.
 Such a program may explore how big data impacts businesses worldwide and needs to be managed on a daily basis.
-Combining information analysis with business acumen, an MS in Business Analytics can help prepare graduates to succeed in the growing field of analytics.
+Combining information analysis with business acumen, an MS i

 A typical day in the life of a market research analyst